SmartAnswer

 ShareAnswerConfidence Score

-bodily marks and sores resembling the wounds of crucifixion
+marks resembling the wounds of the crucified body of Christ

 Source links: